J&J bows out of RSV vaccine race after scrapping trial

 March 29 (Reuters) - Johnson & Johnson JNJ.N said it will discontinue the late-stage study of its experimental respiratory syncytial virus (RSV) adult vaccine, weeks after rivals Pfizer and GSK gained a lead in the race for the first vaccine against the virus.

-The drugmaker, which started the global study in September 2021 in about 23,000 adults aged 60 years and older, did not provide any further details about the trial.
+The drugmaker, which started the global study in 2021 in more than 27,000 adults aged 60 years and older, did not provide any further details about the trial.

+Pfizer Inc PFE.N and GSK's GSK.L RSV vaccines gained the backing of a panel of U.S. Food and Drug Administration advisers in late February and early March, bringing them a step closer to approval in the United States.
+The health regulator is expected to decide on the two vaccines by May.

+J&J's late-stage study was being conducted in more than 300 sites across the U.S., the UK, Canada, Australia, Chile, Brazil and China, among other countries, according to a government registry of clinical trials.

 J&J started the study following positive results from a mid-stage trial, which showed the vaccine was 80% effective in protecting against lower respiratory tract disease caused by RSV.

-(Reporting by Leroy Leo in Bengaluru; Editing by Shinjini Ganguli and Shounak Dasgupta)
+(Reporting by Leroy Leo in Bengaluru and Michael Erman in New York; Editing by Shinjini Ganguli and Shounak Dasgupta)

 ((Leroy.Dsouza@thomsonreuters.com; Twitter: https://twitter.com/LeroyLeo7))